CityOfLosAngeles/best-practices/data-management.md

 ## Reading and Writing Data
 ### S3
-Our team often uses Amazon S3 as a bucket storage.
+Our team often uses Amazon S3 for object storage.
 To access data in S3, you'll have to have AWS access credentials stored at `~/.aws/credentials` per the [documentation](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html).

 S3 can store anything, of arbitrary object size and shape.
 It's like a giant folder in the cloud.
 You can use it to store CSVs, Pickes, Videos, whatever.